Water and the Green Economy in Practice: Towards Rio+20

 The tools information briefs introduce the main challenges, opportunities and key facts related to each of the tools identified.
 The briefs also outline a set of practices and approaches for transitioning to the green economy as highlighted by the organisations participating in the conference.
 These approaches are illustrated with case studies featured in the conference.
 The following tools are covered by these information briefs:

-• Water Financing in the Transition to the Green Economy [105 KB - Document PDF]
+• Water Financing in the Transition to the Green Economy [105 KB - PDF document]

 In the transition to the green economy, financing means mobilizing more efficiently the funds required to alleviate global poverty; bridging the inequalities between developed and least developed countries; reducing inequality in countries; fostering innovation and new green technologies; creating new job opportunities (green jobs) to compensate the losses in 'brown economy'; reducing scarcities; and enhancing resource efficiency; and designing 'smart subsidies'.
 The financing challenge of the green economy is to promote growth patterns that internalize environmental costs and that avoid lock-in effects of unsustainable consumption patters.